rtoal/old-carlos-compiler/README.md

+## A Compiler for the Carlos Programming Language

-Carlos is a programming language from the 1990s.
-It's a typical little imperative programming language.
+Carlos is a little programming language, similar in size to C, but with automatic memory management.

+The language is described in detail [here](http://cs.lmu.edu/~ray/notes/carlos/), and the compiler is described in detail [here](http://cs.lmu.edu/~ray/notes/carloscompiler/).